markkaylor/bamboo/README.md

 yarn start
 ```

 A user can create an account, or login if they already have one.
 A user can browse products available to insure.
-Each product has different contract durations and difference coverage plans.
+Each product has different contract durations and different coverage plans.

 By selecting a product a user has the option to submit a contract.
 The user can select from the available contract durations (day, weekend, week), and then choose the specific dates accordingly.